 Of course, lower WSHs at the beginning of the dry season could also be caused by changes in the wet-season water balance.
 However, the lake exceeded a level of 329.8 m asl during each wet season of the observation period (Figure 4b).
 The lake thus continues to exceed the dead storage level of May 2019, which means that during the wet season, the lake recovers from the low WSHs at the end of the dry season.
-The duration of the wet season did also not change significantly over the observation a lower dead storage level can explain the tendency of lower WSHs during the wet season (Figure 4d), because with a lower base level at the outflow, much higher inflows would be required to reach the same water levels.
+The duration of the wet season did also not change significantly over the observation period (Figure 11).
+Our analysis even reveals positive wet-season precipitation trends for Lac Wégnia (Table 1), confirming recent findings by e.g. Nouaceur and Murarescu (2020) or Bodian et al. (2020).
+These findings do not suggest that the observed changes in initial WSH at the beginning of the dry season depend on wet-season water balance changes.
+On the other hand, a lower dead storage level can explain the tendency of lower WSHs during the wet season (Figure 4d), because with a lower base level at the outflow, much higher inflows would be required to reach the same water levels.
 Following this interpretation, according to Figure 10b, the dead storage level of Lac Wégnia has decreased by 0.3 to 0.6 meters.
-This is equivalent to a storage volume loss of 300,000 to 700,000 m^3 .
+This is equivalent to a storage volume loss of 300,000 to 700,000 $m^3$ .
 About 25% to 50% of the storage capacity has therefore been lost since the beginning of the century.